Chapter 39: When It Rains, It Pours

 I doubt either Rei or Sayuri or the twins would forgive me for it, and I'm not sure I could forgive myself, either.

 Needless to say, thought Freya even as she braced herself to fight more of them, the accelerator was something she'd do better to hold back in case of emergency.

 I can't lose here.
 I still need to protect everyone.

 And so it was at that moment, where Freya resolved to continue fighting despite the odds currently stacked against her, that she felt something awaken inside of her…

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LamperougeWrite a Review